Microcredentials Student FAQ

 Materials and Cost

-Your instructor will let you know what, if any, textbooks are needed for your courses.
-In terms of technology, courses may be completed using most computers with preferred browsers--refer to the Canvas Help Guides for specific requirements.
+Your instructor will let you know if any textbooks are needed for your courses.
+Regarding technology, courses may be completed using most computers with preferred browsers—refer to the Canvas Help Guides for specific requirements.

 Currently, Microcredentials are not eligible for federal financial aid.
 However, there are other ways to help cover the cost of a Microcredential.
-If you are unemployed or underemployed, you may be eligible for the Individual Microcredential Assistance Program (IMAP), meaning you could earn a Microcredential free of charge.
-If you are employed, your employer may be eligible for TechCred or tuition reimbursement.
+If you are employed, your employer may be eligible for TechCred or tuition reimbursement for technology-related programs.
 Our OneStop also offers flexible payment plans.

 Yes!
 Employers in the State of Ohio can write off up to $5,200 per employee per year for tuition expenses incurred for an employee.
 Through programs like TechCred, employers can be reimbursed for applicable programs in high-demand fields like technology or manufacturing.
-If you have specific questions, please reach out to us at microcredential@miamioh.edu.
+If you have specific questions, please contact us.

 We also created letter templates to help you explain the value of a Microcredential to your employer–simply download the letter for the program you are interested in, fill in the highlighted fields with your information, and pass it along to your supervisor or HR professional.